-In the next month pupils in year 2 and 6 will be taking the SATs (Standard Attainment Tests).
-This blog holds off the information that you will need to know.
+In years 2 and 6 your child will be taking their SATs (Standard Attainment Tests).
+This blog should provide you with all the information you need to know for the 2022 exams.

 When are the SATs?

-In May 2019 children who are in Year 2 and 6 will be taking their SATs.
-For children in Year 6 these will start on Monday 13th May and they will take one test each morning as per the timetable below:
+In May 2022 children who are in Year 2 and 6 will be taking their SATs.
+Year 6 children complete the exams between Monday 9th May – Thursday 12th May.
+The tests are taken each morning.

 However, for children in Year 2 the SATs are given at different times throughout the month and at the schools discretion.
 Some schools put children into small groups or spread the assessments out over the month so children feel less pressure.

 Firstly, the tests are set to assess your child’s knowledge of the curriculum thus far.
 They assess your child’s knowledge based on the National Curriculum, set by the Government.
 The Government uses the exam results to monitor the schools teaching and progress between Key Stages (EYFS, Key Stage One and Key Stage Two).
 This is not an indication of if your child is passing or failing; however, it does give an indication of how your child compares to other children within the country.